 Pares, P., and Britain, B. 1965.
 Predator–prey behaviour of herring (Clupea harengus albertus).
 International Journal of Applied Biology, 24: 132–135.

 The journal expects that authors will observe the highest standards with respect to publication ethics.
-For example, the following practices are unacceptable: (1) falsification or fabrication of data, (2) plagiarism, including duplicate publication of the authors’ own work in whole or in part, (3) misappropriation of the work of others such as omission of qualified authors, (4) with holding information of relevance to assess possible conflicts of interest (e.g. financial support), etc.
+For example, the following practices are unacceptable: (1) falsification or fabrication of data, (2) plagiarism, including presenting work or ideas from another source as your own, with or without consent of the original author, by incorporating it into your work without full acknowledgement, (3) misappropriation of the work of others such as omission of qualified authors, (4) withholding information of relevance to assess possible conflicts of interest (e.g. financial support), etc.